nodejs/wiki-archive/Building-node.js-on-mingw.md

 These are known issues with the build process.
 A list of known issues with mingw-built node can be found found in [TODO.win32](https://github.com/ry/node/raw/master/TODO.win32).

 ### Git doesn't work from the mingw bash shell
 Some people have reported problems getting this to work.
-If you are affected by this, use git from the windows console
+If you are affected by this, use git from the windows command prompt.

 ### Build fails with msvc / Microsoft Visual Studio installed
 Having Microsoft Visual Studio installed confuses the V8 build system.
 This is a know issue, there is currently no good solution for it.